 Mao 99 is a print by Andy Warhol included in his Mao portfolio from 1972.
-Mao 99 and the the nine other silkscreen prints in the series are the culmination of Warhol’s interest in Chinese culture, specifically, Maosim.
+Mao 99 (sometimes called the “blue Mao”) and the the nine other silkscreen prints in the series are the culmination of Warhol’s interest in Chinese culture, specifically, Maosim.
 The prints represent a puzzle of two opposing political ideologies.
 However, a glaring synthesis between Chinese propaganda and Warhol’s silkscreen printing technique occurs in the repetition of images.
 Repetition is the most immediate principle in capturing the attention of the masses–and the massively reproduced works of Zedong and Warhol prove this.

 With this series, Warhol transgressed all of the strict and sacred depictions of the communist leader.
 Unsurprisingly, this caused a good bit of controversy at the time of publication in 1972.
 In Communist China, archetypal portrayals of Mao should remain serious and angelic, with warm hues.
 But, the Mao Portfolio transformed the former leader of the People’s Republic of China into a Pop-Art icon.
 Mao Zedong’s portrait from the cover of his Little Red Book was latent with the potential for artistic manipulation.
 The choice of imagery resulted in the removal of eight Mao prints from a worldwide retrospective of Warhol’s works after arriving in China in 2013.
 Chinese officials thought some people may confuse the colorization on Mao’s face with cosmetics.